In the sections below, new sections will be highlighted in BLUE and substantially changed sections will be highlighted in GREEN. Deletions

-Charges and procedures for student organizations follow the same guidelines described for individual students in the Code of Conduct, except for the two notes in the Minimum Expectations for Harassment and for Sex and Gender Discrimination and Misconduct.
-For the following procedural aspects, there are differences noted for student organizations.
-The following procedures will be used to address reports received that allege violations of the Code of Conduct and Honor Code by Student Organizations.
+Charges and procedures for Organizations follow the same guidelines described for individual students in the Code of Conduct, except for the two notes in the Minimum Expectations for Harassment and for Sex and Gender Discrimination and Misconduct.
+For the following procedural aspects, there are differences noted for Organizations.
+The following procedures will be used to address reports received that allege violations of the Code of Conduct and Honor Code by Organizations.
+Organizations referred to the conduct process will be represented by the president of that Organization.
+The president may designate another active member to be the representative in their place.

-- Takes place at an event that the organization has, formally or informally, sponsored, co-sponsored, planned, financed, or endorsed;
+- Whether the alleged misconduct occurred at an event the Organization has, formally or informally, sponsored, co-sponsored, planned, financed, or endorsed; or participated in, including whether it occurred as part of an activity not sponsored by the Organization itself;

-- Occurs on the premises owned or operated by the group or its members; or
+- Whether the alleged misconduct occurs on the premises owned or operated by the Organization or its members

-The University strives to work in partnership with the national or international offices of a student organization.
-To that end, the University may notify the national office of alleged organizational misconduct at any point in the process.
+The University strives to work in partnership with the national or international offices of an Organization, if one exists.
+To that end, the University may notify the national or international office of alleged organizational misconduct at any point in the process.
 Additionally, the University recognizes the right of a national or international office to initiate its own proceedings regarding alleged organizational misconduct.
-To the degree the University believes it is appropriate, the University will honor any sanctions imposed by the national or international office of a student organization as additions to any sanctions the University imposed.
+Those proceedings may be conducted jointly or separately from any proceedings conducted by the University.
+To the degree the University believes it is appropriate, the University will honor any outcomes imposed by the national or international office of an Organization as additions to any outcomes the University imposes.

 A notice of investigation will be provided to the President on record for the organization and the Associate Dean of Students, Student Engagement, or designee.